Skip to content

 For versatile training, this shoe works but at the end of the day, I thought it was kind of a letdown.
 I didn’t expect this shoe to perform the best for lifting, for example, however, for versatile training I had higher hopes for this shoe.

 To start with the good, I like this shoe’s weight and how it feels sock-like on the feet.
-This will be a good training shoe for warmer climates and for those that like training barefoot in their shoes.
+This will be a good training shoe for warmer climates and for those who like training barefoot in their shoes.

 For things like box jumps, high knees, and jump rope, the weight of these shoes feels great.
 I also like how breathable this shoe’s upper is.
 The eucalyptus tree fiber breathes well and keeps these shoes cool when training.